mcatalangt/data-reliability-hub/docs/modules/data/automation.md

-# DATA - Continuos Integration
+# DATA - Governance and Lineage